 8 || Imitate animal movements

 Ask your child to imitate the movement of different animals: creep like a snake, waddle like a duck, hop like a rabbit, etc. The creativity on this one is endless.
-(I enjoy using Fundanoodle's Muscle Mover Cards for this activity – Lowercase and Uppercase cards are available).

 9 || Work on balance

 Encourage your child to balance on one leg, and then the other for as long as possible.
-Use balance beams or “walk the line” with a piece of painters tape on the floor.
+Use balance beams or “walk the line” with a piece of painter's tape on the floor.
 Nature playscapes are also great for this, they usually have large logs for balancing on.

 10 || Focus on proprioception